tazzledazzle/tazzledazzle.github.io/index.markdown

 layout: home
 ---

-# Welcome to My Digital Space
+# Welcome

 I'm **Terence Schumacher**, a software engineer passionate about building robust systems and sharing knowledge through technical writing.

 This is where I document my journey, share insights, and explore the ever-evolving world of software development.

 ## What You'll Find Here